 The Pre-Allied Health AS prepares students for entry into allied health programs such as nursing, dental hygiene, occupational therapy, physical therapy, pharmacy, radiologic technologies, physician assistant, and chiropractic.
 Courses in this degree are prerequisites for many health professional programs and are transferable to various majors, including Nursing, Kinesiology, and Nutrition.
-Some variations of entry requirements may exist among allied health programs and will require students to refer to the school of interest.
+Some variations of entry requirements may exist among allied health programs and will require students to refer to the school of interest

-- 1. Perform tests using laboratory equipment and methods. - Work safely in a laboratory or clinical setting and follow safety protocols. - 3.
-Describe pathophysiology of a human disease. - Employ diagnostic techniques to identify an unknown bacterium. - 5.
+- Demonstrate proficiency in various laboratory techniques and methods. - 2.
+Work safely in a laboratory or clinical setting. - 3.
+Apply biological concepts as it relates to health and disease. - 4.
 Describe anatomical structures.